Modernization or Lift and Shift: What Makes the Most Sense?

 - Reduced maintenance costs: Once applications, databases, and other data sources are moved to the cloud, the capital and operational expenses (CapEx and OpEx) of running and maintaining them are dramatically reduced.

 As with remodeling a house, modernization is a resource- and cost-intensive endeavor.

 - High upfront costs: 32% of IT leaders think of upfront cost as a challenge to IT modernization, according to Insight.
 The resources spent on taking apart your applications, databases, and processes and building them anew will likely be high.

 - Complexity: Exactly the same amount of IT leaders as above (32%) think of cloud complexity as another big hurdle for modernization.
 You need an entire team of capable developers to study every aspect of your IT architecture so that they can refactor applications, data sources, and integrations and optimize them for the cloud.
 You are not just moving a copy of your legacy apps to the cloud; you are rebuilding your whole ecosystem.

 The Path to Modernization

 First, IT leaders need to have business objectives and use cases in mind when refactoring the enterprise architecture and infrastructure.
-By identifying which business objectives are priorities, IT leaders can create a future state of their architecture to show how applications and integrations are mapped out.
-They will be able to determine which applications and integrations to modernize first (in some instances, companies may need to establish a hybrid environment), and create a project timeline to kick off the modernization initiative.
+By identifying priorities, IT leaders can create a future state of their architecture to show how applications and integrations are mapped out.
+They will be able to determine which applications and integrations to modernize first (in some instances, companies may need to establish a hybrid environment) and create a project timeline to kick off the modernization initiative.

-Additionally, IT leaders will need to identify which resources (people or technology) they will need to move forward with the migration.
-More people, for example, will be needed to scope out the modernization plan.
-On the other hand, IT leaders need to understand how the applications and systems are connected with each other, and how those integrations will be mapped out in the future state.
+Additionally, IT leaders will need to identify which resources (people or technology) they will need to move forward with the modernization plan.
+IT leaders, in particular, need to understand how the applications and systems are connected with each other and how those integrations will be mapped out in the future state.